-Beauty treatment negligence claims FAQs
+Beauty treatment negligence claims and Beauty treatment accident compensation FAQs

 Can you claim for beauty treatment injuries?

-If you are injured whilst receiving beauty treatment, you could sue for damages if the practitioner was negligent.
+If you are injured whilst receiving treatment, you could sue for damages if the practitioner was negligent.
 Claims might be possible if the practitioner was not properly trained, used incorrect equipment or solutions or if they failed to check for allergies before treating you.

 How much beauty treatment compensation could I be paid?

 The amount of compensation paid in personal injury claims varies from case to case.
 Insurers and solicitors will consider how severe your injuries were, how long you suffered and whether you lost any money because of your injuries.

 How long do beauty treatment accident compensation claims take?

 Where the defendant agrees that they were liable for the incident in which you were injured, an amicable settlement could be reached in less than 6-months.
 Where cases require additional evidence such as medical reports, claims could take more than a year.

 Beauty treatment accident compensation – How long do I have to claim?

 Usually, you would have three years from the date of the incident to claim beauty treatment accident compensation.
 However, in some cases, you may not learn that your injury was connected to your beauty treatment until later.
 In such cases, you could claim up until three years of the date you became aware that the injury you suffered was due to the negligent beauty treatment.